Sattagydia: Geography

 The location of Sattagydia has been subject to debate.
 Its association with Gandara in the 7th tax district of the Herodotus list implies that it was close to Gandara.
 Olmstead believed that it stretched from "the lower slopes of the Hindu Kush".
 Based on these considerations, two locations have been proposed: the first being "the area of the confluence of the Ghorband and Panjshir rivers in Afghanistan", and the second, "the area of the middle Indus, around the modern city of Bannu".

-Following recent archaeological findings, the Bannu basin has become the favoured choice.
+Following recent archaeological findings, the Bannu Basin has become the favoured choice.
 David Fleming points out that it is close to Kurram and Tochi rivers and it has four routes to the west, via the Khyber Pass, the Kurram river valley, the Gomal Pass and the Bolan Pass in Balochistan.
 Magee et al. have reported findings of recent archaeological excavations at Akra, noting that it was a large urban site that existed throughout the Iron Age and had trade relations with Central Asia.
+On the other hand, Bruno Jacobs maintains that Sattagydia largely coincided with Punjab, represented by the three kingdoms of Porus, Taxiles and Abisares at the time of invasion of Alexander the Great.